shadow-robot/aurora/README.md

 # Playbooks #

-Playbooks are "the main thing that runs" in Ansible and Aurora.
+Playbooks are "the main thing that runs"/"main executable" in Aurora.

-From the Ansible [website](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html): "Playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications.
+From the Ansible [website](https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html): "Playbooks are the basis for a really simple configuration management and multi-machine deployment system, unlike any that already exist, and one that is very well suited to deploying complex applications."

-Playbooks can declare configurations, but they can also orchestrate steps of any manual ordered process, even as different steps must bounce back and forth between sets of machines in particular orders.
-They can launch tasks synchronously or asynchronously."

 ## Playbook creation ##